Rap Shit

-Rap Sh!t (pronounced "Rap Shit") is an American comedy streaming television series created by Issa Rae for HBO Max.
+Rap Shit (stylized as Rap Sh!t) is an American comedy television series created by Issa Rae for HBO Max.
 The show is produced by Hoorae Productions and 3 Arts Entertainment and centers on two Miami-based rappers (portrayed by Aida Osman and KaMillion) who try to find success in the music industry.
-The series debuted at the American Black Film Festival on June 18, 2022 and was released on July 21, 2022.
-It was renewed for a second season in September 2022.
-Filming for season 2 began on February 17, 2023.
+The series debuted at the American Black Film Festival on June 18, 2022, and was released on July 21, 2022.
+It was renewed for a second season in September 2022, which premiered on November 9, 2023.
+The season was originally set to debut on August 10, 2023, but was delayed due to the 2023 SAG-AFTRA strike.
+In January 2024, the series was canceled after two seasons.

 Plot

 The show follows Mia Knight and Shawna Clark, two estranged high school friends from Miami who come back together to form a rap group.